Ron Hines DVM PhD

 Over the years, I have seen many cat owners frustrated because their prize kitty, like the one above, loved to sharpen its claws on their sofa, chew on the rug or munch on their potted plants.
 In a way, it is good to hear – those are almost always healthy, contented and happy cats.
 You consider it destructive behavior- but to your cat it is sheer pleasure.
 Your cat is not out to get even with you or make you suffer.
 Its just being a cat.
 Here are some ways you might minimize the problem.
 In attempting to do so, keep in mind that you will never change a cat’s basic instincts and desires – one of the three things that create the problem.
 At best, you will channel is instincts elsewhere.
 What you can change are the other two factors, the cat’s environment and your reaction to its behavior.

-How To Stop Your Cat From Scratching And Clawing On Things In The House:
+How Might I Stop My Cat From Scratching On Things In My House?

 You can show off your new posts to you cat by carrying the cat and setting it down in front of its new toy.
 Reward your cat with a treat and a stroke when the post gets used.
 You can guide the pet’s paws through the motion, hooking its claws on the pile until it gets the hang of it.
 Once a cat is using the new post, do not replace it even if it becomes raged.
 Cats can be perfidious and may not like the replacement.Try to make your furniture less attractive to your cat.
 Cats pick out scratching objects by feel and odor.
 If you can, close the door to rooms that hold the prized furniture.
 Covering furniture with cloth or a vinyl cover has never worked for me.
 You can also temporarily “mine” the area around the furniture with shallow pans of water, double-sided tape, Styrofoam cups piled into a pyramid, wind chimes, electric fans and mouse traps set upside down or with a magazine on top of them.
 A little ammonia or deodorizing spray on the fabric might also help your cat get the message.

-I have never used plastic claw caps that are glued on but I am told that they work well to prevent furniture damage.
+I have never used plastic claw caps on my cats that are glued on but I am told that they work well to prevent furniture damage.
 They need to be replaced every few months.
 But the same thing can be accomplished with a pair of toenail clippers and an emery board.

 Chewing And Sucking On Objects: